-- Your own personal wellness resource coach, a Healthy Kids Challenge registered licensed dietitian, with expertise and years of working with schools and community groups in the area of school food service, child nutrition, school wellness policies, health and wellness in schools, and creating sustainable healthy change.
+- Your own personal wellness resource coach, a HKC registered licensed dietitian, with expertise and years of working with schools and community groups in the area of school food service, child nutrition, school wellness policies, health and wellness in schools, and creating sustainable healthy change.

-- An easy-to-use assessment for your wellness team and dietitian resource coach to help guide assistance and healthy school change action plans.
+- An initial phone assessment by your coach to help guide assistance and healthy school change action plans.

-- Web access to E-modules, resources, and assessment and tracking logs to help guide team meetings and wellness action plans for EFFECTIVE results.
+- Assistance includes resources to help guide team meetings and wellness action plans for EFFECTIVE results.

 The HKC mission is to “develop leaders who help kids and families eat healthy and move more."

-The Healthy Kids Challenge program is based on the social cognitive theory.
+The HKC program is based on the social cognitive theory.
 The application of social cognitive theory to health promotion and behavioral change is the model for HKC evaluation.
 Social cognitive theory seeks to affect health knowledge, self-regulatory skills (motivation and decision-making), and self-efficacy (confidence level) by offering programs that work through these components.
-The Healthy Kids Challenge “Hear-See-Do” focus emphasizes commitment to promote both passive and active learning within every aspect of the program.
+The HKC “Hear-See-Do” focus emphasizes commitment to promote both passive and active learning within every aspect of the program.
 HKC recognizes the impact of social support on children’s attainment of the desired immediate outcomes (health knowledge, self-regulatory skills, and self-efficacy) and eventually better health outcomes.